 6 ways to tackle your wedding planning to-do list from home.

-The coronavirus pandemic has changed how we do just about everything; shop, see family dine and wedding plan.
-While we know so much more about the virus now, for those recently engaged, the pandemic still needs to considered when it comes to your venue, guest list to how food is served.
-Whether you’ve got a date set and are tackling the details, or just got engaged and are in the beginning stages, you’re in luck!
-Remote wedding planning is a thing.
-Just about everything you need to cross off your list can be done from the comfort of your own home.
+Did you know that you can plan most of your wedding from home?
+That’s right!
+Much like remote work, remote wedding planning has taken over in recent years.
+Whether you’ve got a date set and are tackling the details, or just got engaged and are in the beginning stages, you’re in luck because just about everything you need to cross off your list can be done from the comfort of your own home.
 Below are out tips for tackling remote wedding planning

 1. Communicate, Communicate, Communicate!